Emurasoft/excel-csv-import-help/en.md

 <img src="https://raw.githubusercontent.com/Emurasoft/excel-csv-import-help/master/images/import/encoding.png?raw=true" width="350px" />

-Most files will be imported correctly with Auto-detect, but you may have to select the correct encoding if the imported text is not correct.
+Most files will be imported correctly with Auto-detect, but you may have to select the correct encoding if the result does not look correct.
 This dropdown is available if Import type is File.

 3. Delimiter dropdown